EliArn99/BookStoreWeb/README.md

 ## 🧪 Running Tests

-To run the project's unit and integration tests (which you've written in `tests.py`), use the following command:
+To run the project's unit and integration tests, use the following command:
 ```bash
 python manage.py test